davidhcefx/My-Linux-Notes/README.md

   * The first '-' indicates file type: '-'=file, 'd'=dir, 'l'=link

+  * Inode: Record metadata (eg. size) and position of data block

+  * Directory: Is a file, which map filenames to their inode number

 - `pwd`: Print current directory path.

 - apt: `apt-get install` ...